OpenZeppelin/contract-bots-gang/contract-deconstruct/README.md

 ## Todo

 [] Add tests
-[] Support gnosis multisig executions
+[] Create github actions to sync with functions and events once a month [] Support gnosis multisig executions
 [] Parse detected functions and events and group them by hex [] Add more sources for signatures (currently only 4byte.directory)